-Personal alarms are an established method of keeping older or disabled people safe in their own homes.
-Should you suffer from a fall, which is now the most common cause of major trauma seen in hospitals, you simply press your pendant and our Response Team will arrange help instantly.
+Personal alarms are a well-established method of keeping older people and those with disabilities safe in their own homes.
+Falls are now the most common cause of hospital admissions among older people.
+Should you have a fall, you simply press your pendant and our Response Team will arrange help instantly.

-According to the NHS, around one in three people who live at home will suffer at least one fall a year, with half of these people having more frequent falls.
-This makes having a personal alarm in your home even more important, especially if you live alone.
+According to the NHS, around one in three older people who live at home will suffer at least one fall a year, with half of these people having even more frequent falls.
+Therefore, having a personal alarm in your home is very wise, especially if you live alone.

-Personal alarms are subject to a few misconceptions.
-We don’t want anyone to be hesitant about this life-saving service so to help here is a list of the top 5 myths about personal alarms.
+Despite these clear benefits, we know that personal alarms are subject to a few misconceptions.
+We don't want anyone to be hesitant about this life-saving service, so here is a list of the top 5 myths about personal alarms.

 Myth 1: The Lifeline Pendant is ugly/heavy/uncomfortable

-This may have been true in the past but certainly isn’t anymore.
-20 years ago the Lifeline Pendants were very bulky, much like the other electronics of the day (mobile phones are perhaps the best example).
+This may have been true in the past but certainly isn't anymore.
+20 years ago, Lifeline pendants were very bulky, much like the other electronics of the day (mobile phones are perhaps the best example).

-Modern devices, such as our MyAmie Pendant, are the exact opposite of this.
-The MyAmie weighs 7 grams, is about the size of a watch face and can we worn comfortably around the wrist or as a necklace.
-Both attachments are included alongside the alarm.
+Modern devices on the other hand, such as our MyAmie Pendant, are the exact opposite of this.
+The MyAmie weighs 7 grams, is about the size of a watch face, and can be worn comfortably around the wrist or as a necklace.
+The alarm package includes both attachments, so the choice is yours.

-Such is the discreet design, many of our customers choose to keep their pendants on even when they leave their home.
-Its size also means that it can easily be tucked underneath your sleeve or underneath your top.
+In fact, the design is so discreet, many of our customers choose to keep their pendants on even when they leave their home.
+The pendant's size also means that it can easily be tucked up your sleeve or underneath your top.

 Myth 2: The Lifeline Pendant can't be worn in the shower

 This is another hang-up from days gone by.
-The MyAmie Pendant is waterproof so it can be used in the shower, while washing up or even in the bath.
-This is very important as getting in and out of the bath can cause older people some problems.
+The MyAmie Pendant is waterproof so you can wear it in the shower, while washing up, or even in the bath.
+This is crucial, as getting in and out of the bath can cause older people some problems.

-Its waterproof feature, alongside its comfortable design, means that there really is no reason to ever take your pendant off.
-Although some people still believe that…
+The pendant's waterproof feature and comfortable design mean that there really is no reason to ever take your pendant off.

 Myth 3: The Personal Alarm won't work during a power cut

 The personal alarm will still work should a power cut occur.
-The Lifeline Vi Alarm unit has a back-up battery which has a 40-hour charge.
-In the event of a power cut, this back-up battery will kick-in to ensure that you can still press your pendant and connect to our Response Team in an emergency situation.
+The Lifeline Vi Alarm unit has a back-up battery, which can power the alarm for 40 hours.
+In the event of a power cut, this back-up battery will kick in automatically.
+This ensures that you can still press your pendant and connect to our Response Team in an emergency situation.

-Once power has been restored, the back-up battery will begin to charge once again so that it is fully charged and ready to work if a power cut occurs again.
+Once power is restored, the back-up battery will begin to charge up again, so that it is ready to work if a power cut occurs again.

 Myth 4: Personal Alarms don't work outside

-The MyAmie Pendant has a massive range of up to 100 metres, which is more than enough to cover most people’s entire house and garden.
-This means the alarm user is covered even when doing things like gardening, emptying the bins and collecting the post.
+The MyAmie Pendant has a massive range of up to 100 metres.
+This is more than enough to cover most people's entire house and garden.
+This means the alarm user has protection even when doing things like gardening, emptying the bins and collecting the post.

-The function also allows you to continue having fun with your grandchildren during the summer months.
-There’s no need to worry about what could happen if you feel unwell or trip over something as help will be there for you.
+This function also allows you to continue having fun with your grandchildren during the summer months.
+There's no need to worry about what could happen if you feel unwell or trip over outside, as help will always be there for you.

 Myth 5: Personal Alarms are difficult to install

 Once again, modern technology has come to the rescue.
 The Lifeline Vi Alarm unit is as easy to install as a telephone.
 It simply plugs into your existing telephone socket and a power socket.
-You then simply need to connect your telephone to the unit, using the adapter provided.
+Then you simply need to connect your telephone to the alarm unit, using the adapter provided.

 Most of our customers can do this within a few minutes of their personal alarm arriving.
-In fact, thanks to our free next day delivery service, you could be up and running with your new alarm within 24 hours of placing your order.
+In fact, thanks to our free next-day delivery service, your new alarm could be up and running within 24 hours of placing your order.